raidensakura/modmail/README.md

 Modmail is similar to Reddit's Modmail, both in functionality and purpose.
 It serves as a shared inbox for server staff to communicate with their users in a seamless way.

 This bot is free for everyone and always will be.
-If you like this project and would like to show your appreciation, you can support us on **[Patreon](https://www.patreon.com/kyber)**, cool benefits included!
+If you like this project and would like to show your appreciation, you can support the original developers on their **[Patreon](https://www.patreon.com/kyber)**, cool benefits included!

 ## How does it work?

 When a member sends a direct message to the bot, Modmail will create a channel or "thread" into a designated category.
 All further DM messages will automatically relay to that channel; any available staff can respond within the channel.

-Our Logviewer will save the threads so you can view previous threads through their corresponding log link.
-Here is an [**example**](https://logs.modmail.dev/example).
+Logviewer will save the threads so you can view previous threads through their corresponding log link.

 ## Features